wilczynski-jakub/prevent-accidental-sleep/README.md

 ### [Evening_routine.tsk.xml](tasker/Evening_routine.tsk.xml)

 The Evening Routine Task might perform any custom actions.
-In this example, it asks you to:
+In this example:
+* plays a sound to wake you up,
-* set a wake up alarm,
+* asks you to set a wake up alarm,
-* brush your teeth.
+* asks you to brush your teeth.

 #### ![Evening Routine 1](screenshots/evening-routine.png)
 ![Evening Routine 2](screenshots/set-wake-up.png)
+<br><br>
 ![Evening Routine 3](screenshots/evening-teeth.png)